It’s been a year or two’s pause, and I’m down to the last miles on my final pair of version one, but the La Sportiva Akasha II ($150) has arrived!

 La Sportiva Akasha II Midsole

 The La Sportiva Akasha II midsole remains essentially the same as what La Sportiva categorizes as the 30A cushioning midsole.
-Incidentally, if you ever want to see which technologies are similar between shoes in the La Sportiva lineup, the website has a very informative comparison chart with each of the current shoes in the running line.
+Incidentally, if you ever want to see which technologies are similar between trail running shoes in the La Sportiva lineup, the website has a very informative comparison chart with each of the current shoes in the running line.
 In this case, the midsole is comparable to the La Sportiva Akyra, for example.
 Dual-injection Shock Absorbing MEMlex EVA is the primary compound in the midsole, which creates all-day comfort.

 It seems to me that in the Akasha II, the 3 millimeters of EVA overlying the midsole and just beneath the removable Ortholite Hybrid (5% recycled rubber) insole provides a better “cushion platform” (their term) for the foot than the first model.
 Out of the box, it felt like a slightly springier ride to me, and at 150 miles, it still feels that way.

 Enhanced stability is achieved with the La Sportiva TPU STB inserts on both the medial and lateral sides of the midsole.
 Though the technology here hasn’t changed, my Akasha IIs do demonstrate a bit more torsional flexibility than the original Akasha, but in a way that enhances my running experience.
 The shoe feels more responsive to the terrain and facilitates a bit more agility than before but not so much that it creates more fatigue.
 I love how this second iteration functions over the miles.